 If you have high radon levels in your home, Neighbors Heating, Cooling and Plumbing can install a radon mitigation system to effectively reduce radon to the lowest possible level.
-As a certified radon mitigation contractor in Des Moines, we can also inspect an existing system to make sure it is working properly.
+As a certified radon mitigation contractor in Ames, we can also inspect an existing system to make sure it is working properly.
 Contact us today for all your radon mitigation needs!

 Radon is measured in picocuries per liter (pCi/L) and the smaller the number the safer you are.
 However, even what is considered "small amounts" of radon may not be all that safe.
 Regardless, most homes can be mitigated and the levels can be lessened to some degree.

 As a standard, the EPA has defined 4.0 pCi/L as the "action level" for any indoor environment.
 This means that a test reading 4.0 pCi/L and above needs to be mitigated and the radon levels need to be immediately reduced.

 The EPA estimates .4 pCi/L as the national average for the outdoor air, while 1.5 pCi/L is the national average for the indoor air.
 Although these averages are seemingly quite low, even this 1.5 pCi/L could be problematic.
 When this amount is trapped within a home, its far more concentrated than if it were outside.

 The World Health Organization (WHO) claims that radon can be dangerous in any concentration, which is why radon reduction systems are so important.
 These systems constantly work to lower the radon levels in your home.